coastalwhite/gburghoorn.com/content/posts/the-game-set/index.md

 A few weeks ago I was playing the card game [Set](https://en.wikipedia.org/wiki/Set_\(card_game\)) {{ note(txt="Play Set versus a computer", href="https://set.sunnus.nl/", type="demo") }} with one of my flatmates.
-For everyone unfamiliar with this game: there are 81 cards containing with one, two or three of 1 of 3 different shapes (diamond, oval, wave), with 1 of 3 colours (red, green, purple) and 1 of 3 shadings (solid, dotted, open).
+For everyone not familiar with this game: there are 81 cards containing with one, two or three of 1 of 3 different shapes (diamond, oval, wave), with 1 of 3 colours (red, green, purple) and 1 of 3 shadings (solid, dotted, open).
 All of these cards can be seen in {{ figure_ref(n=1) }}.
-The game start with 9 random cards on the table and the goal is to find a "set": a pair of three cards which of every of the four properties specified contains either three different variants of that type or three of the same variant of property.
+The game starts with 9 random cards on the table and the goal is to find a "set": a pair of three cards which of every of the four properties specified contains either three different variants of that type or three of the same variant of property.
 For example, for the set in {{ figure_ref(n=2) }} all cards contain the same 3 shapes, but these shapes are all different, their shading is all different and the colour is all different.
 Thus this is a valid set.
 If there are no sets on the table you add a new random card and you repeat.
-Whilst this explanation may seems rather complicated, the actual game is rather simple to grasp.
+Whilst this explanation may seem rather complicated, the actual game is rather simple to grasp.
 In contrast to most games, however, Set is based purely on skill.
 How fast can one go through all combinations of cards?
 Although there are some shortcuts one can take, in the end, it all comes down to who can focus for the longest time and